Effort-Based Criticality Metrics for Evaluating 3D Perception Errors in Autonomous Driving: Experimental Evaluation

 \subsection{Scenario-Level Analysis}

-We analyze three FNs and three FPs from scene \texttt{26a6b03c} of the nuScenes val set in Fig.~\ref{fig:scenario_analysis} using the rule-agnostic RSB collision check (Sec.~\ref{sec:reachability}).
+We analyze three FNs and three FPs from scene \texttt{26a6b03c} of the nuScenes val set in Fig.~\ref{fig:scenario_analysis} using the rule-agnostic RSB collision check as explained in Sec.~\ref{sec:reachability}.
 As RSB does not encode lane structure, opposite-road or off-lane objects can be scored if dynamically reachable.
-A tighter SAT gate would filter most of these cases as explained in Sec.~\ref{sec:discussion}.